gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

+## Start Solution
+The starter solution in this lab has a number of classes that you'll need to complete the lab.
+This just helps keep the lab focused on the Bot Framework logic.
+Below is a brief explanations of the new code in the starter project (I recommend taking a look at these files before moving forward):

+### Properties/Resources.resx
+It's typically not a good practice to place strings within complied C# files.
+Therefore, I've placed all the potential bot responses into a *Resources.resx* file.
+Doing so makes the code more maintainable and sets us up to support multilingual scenarios in the future.

+### Services/RestaurantService.cs
+The *RestaurantService* contains all the logic for querying and returning restaurants based on location and cuisine.
+This class makes use of the publicly available Eat Street REST API.

+### Models
+This directory contains *Cuisine*, *Reservation*, *Restaurant*, and *RestaurantSearchResults* classes.
+These classes house data that we retrieve from the *RestaurantService*

+### StateExtensions.cs
+This class *extends* *IBotData* implemented by *IDialogContext*.
+It simply provides convenience methods for managing location, cuisine, and restaurant state against *PrivateConversationData*.

+### ValueTypeExtensions.cs
+Here we use a couple of nuget packages to help us work with natural language date and number representations.  *Ploeh.Numsense.ObjectOriented.ChronicParser* is used to parse natural language dates and *Ploeh.Numsense.ObjectOriented.Numeral* is used to parse natural language numbers.
+These are available through *nuget*.

 ## Prerequisites
-There are just a couple things we need to take care of before we get started.
+There's a quick prerequisite need to take care of before getting started.
 Go ahead an open the *start* solution with Visual Studio and complete the following steps:

 #### Eat Street API Key
-The code in the RestaurantServices uses the EatStreet API to query for restaurants by location.
+The code in the *RestaurantServices* uses the publicly available *EatStreet API* to query for restaurants by location.
 Why did I chose this API?
 Because it's free and getting access is a breeze.
 That being said, you do have to register for an account to receive an access key.
 Here are the steps:

 1. Navigate to the [Eat Street sign-in page](https://developers.eatstreet.com/sign-in) and create a new account